 Himalaya is comprised of X number of cars (depending on the model) attached to sweeps that radiate from the center.
 Each car is outfitted with a wheel underneath the carriage that rolls along a track.
+Several of these wheels are connected to drive motors, which act in unison to make the ride revolve.
 Riders are restrained with a simple lapbar.
 Many Himalayas today also use seatbelts as a secondary restraint.

 A ride on a Himalaya isn’t very elaborate as far as movement; the cars travel in a circle and navigate a set of hills in the process.
-A ride on Himalaya is is more about the atmosphere along with the willingness of the ride op to crank up the speed dial.
+A ride on Himalaya is really more about the atmosphere.
+Himalaya’s are commonly referred to as “music rides” due to the ride playing music and having a general dance club aura to them in order to draw in riders.

-On a traveling version, a Himalaya will almost certainly have music being played.
-After all, a Himalaya is called a “music ride” for a reason.
-Many Himalaya rides will also feature lighting effects such a strobe lights, flashing LED or turbo lights, disco lights, and in some cases laser lights.
-Fog machines are also a popular additions as are bubble machines.
-Finally, a horn is usually standard fare for these rides and will be sounded when the ride reaches its highest speed.
+Along with music, many Himalaya rides will also feature lighting effects such as flashing LED or turbo lights, strobe lights, disco lights, and in some cases laser lights.
+Fog machines are also a popular feature as are bubble machines.
+In addition, a horn or siren is usually standard fare for these rides and is sounded when the ride reaches its highest speed.

 There are many different Himalaya rides made by various companies, the major ones are: